thecml/kubernetes-on-arm/README.md

 Two addons is available right now (and one experimental)
  - Kubernetes DNS:
    - Every service gets the hostname: `{{my-svc}}.{{my-namespace}}.svc.cluster.local`
+   - The default namespace is `default` (surprise), so unless you manually edit something it will land there
+   - Kubernetes internal addon services runs in the namespace `kube-system`
-   - Example: `my-awesome-webserver.default.svc.cluster.local` may resolve to ip `10.0.0.154`
+   - Example: `my-awesome-webserver.default.svc.cluster.local` or just `my-awesome-webserver` may resolve to ip `10.0.0.154`
-   - Those DNS names is available both in containers and on the node itself (by adding it to `/etc/resolv.conf`)
+   - Those DNS names is available both in containers and on the node itself (kube-config automatically adds the info to `/etc/resolv.conf`)
-   - If you want to access the Kubernetes API easily, `curl -k https://kubernetes.kube-system.svc.cluster.local` or `curl -k https://10.0.0.1` if you remember numbers better.
+   - If you want to access the Kubernetes API easily, `curl -k https://kubernetes` or `curl -k https://10.0.0.1` if you remember numbers better (`-k` stands for insecure as apiserver has no signed certs by default)
    - The DNS server itself has allocated ip `10.0.0.10`
    - The DNS domain is for the moment `cluster.local`
  - Central image registry
    - A registry for storing cluster images if one loses the internet connection for example.
    - Or for cluster images that one not want to publish on Docker Hub
-   - This service is available at this address: `registry.kube-system.svc.cluster.local` or at the `10.0.0.20` ip
+   - This service is available at this address: `registry.kube-system` or at the `10.0.0.20` ip
-   - Just tag your image: `docker tag my-name/my-image registry.kube-system.svc.cluster.local:5000/my-name/my-image`
+   - Just tag your image: `docker tag my-name/my-image registry.kube-system:5000/my-name/my-image`
-   - And push it to the registry: `docker push registry.kube-system.svc.cluster.local:5000/my-name/my-image`
+   - And push it to the registry: `docker push registry.kube-system:5000/my-name/my-image`
  - Kubernetes UI
    - An web frontend for mostly viewing the cluster status
    - [Official project](https://github.com/kubernetes/kube-ui)